-Project Icarus for us is a new look at FPS' in today's market.
-Most AAA titles today cater to the untrained "spray and pray" players that flood these games.
-What we want to bring back is the Counter-Strike esque feel to shooters to bring the challenge of wielding a virtual weapon.
-Our plan is to give players that sense of professionalism while smacking them in the face with fun at the same time.
-While we're still working over details, you can expect armor classes, abilities, XP levels, vehicles, and real gun recoil.
+Project Icarus is a fresh new perspective at first person shooters in today's super saturated market, being designed in the shiny new Unreal Engine 4.
+Most AAA titles today are lacking in creativity and are only catering to a specific audience.
+What we want to bring back is the Counter-Strike esque feel to shooters to bring the challenge of wielding a virtual weapon but the simplicity and enjoyment of being able to hop in and play with other players of varying skill.
+Our plan is to give players that sense of classic social gaming while smacking them in the face with fun at the same time.
+You can expect different game types, abilities, XP levels, vehicles, realistic gun recoil, and interactive maps.

 Latest tweets from @lethallens